UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 4. Support for point lights.
 See _Ray Tracing from the Ground Up **Chapter 14 Lights and Materials**_

-5. Implement shading that uses both diffuse and specular reflection.
+5. Shading that uses both diffuse and specular reflection.
+You can use the Phong reflection model [wikipedia link](https://en.wikipedia.org/wiki/Phong_reflection_model)

 ### Hand-in